Skip to main content

 The Campus Safety Advisory Council advises university leadership on matters related to implementing recommendations of the Report of the Task Force on Public Safety and Community Policing, as outlined by President Pines on March 17, 2022

-The council held its first meeting December 5, 2022 and plans to meet at least once each semester.
+After its December 2022 kickoff, the council convened again in February and April 2023.
+It plans to meet at least once each semester.

 Back to Top